 Although the District does not pump groundwater, in 2006, the District completed a Groundwater Study of the aquifer in the Essex Reach of the Mad River in the vicinity of the Ranney Wells.
 This study was done to support the District's Capital Improvement Plan, and in particular, to better understand the basin hydrology and the interactions between the Ranney wells and the surrounding environment for the projects proposed.
 The site studied was the Mad River Groundwater Basin which is located in the North Coast Hydrologic Region.
 This basin is not adjudicated.
+DWR has determined this Basin to be low priority classification.
 It is composed of the Mad River Lowland Subbasin (Basin #1-8.01) and the Dows Prairie Subbasin (Basin #1-8.02), as defined by DWR.
 There is no present or anticipated overdraft in the two subbasins.
 The specific location of the study is the Holocene River Channel Deposits in the Mad River Lowland Subbasin.
 The Study was conducted in accordance with Assembly Bill 3030 and was used to produce the District's Ground Water Management Plan (GWMP) (Appendix E).